ivanjeremic/statehub/README.md

 function AppComponent() {
   const { state, dispatch } = useStateHub();

-  // Dispatch function to change the State. const changeName = () => dispatch({ type: "CHANGENAME" });
+  // Dispatch function to change the State of 'myname'. const changeName = () => dispatch({ type: "CHANGENAME" });

-  return (
+  // Now we use the function from above in the onClick event to change the State. return (
     <div>
       <h1>{state.myname}</h1>